Top Holiday Destinations for a Family Christmas in Europe

 Share:

 Christmas is a time that owes so many traditions to Europe.
 The first Christmas trees originated in Estonia or Latvia, the first Christmas tree lights came from Germany, the first carol was sung in Italy, and the most famous Christmas story of them all, A Christmas Carol, was born in England.
 Even Father Christmas himself, Santa Claus, comes from Lapland in northern Finland!
 So what better place to celebrate Christmas, and get those truly festive feelings, than in a European city?
 Europe has many options for a family Christmas, with climates ranging from the positively polar to the mercifully mild, and with a host of different foods and traditions.
-Here, in no particular order, are our top eight recommendations for the best destinations for a family Christmas in Europe.
+Here, in no particular order, are BusyKidd‘s top eight recommendations for the best destinations for a family Christmas in Europe.

 Prague